larrybotha/zero2prod/README.md

   while maintaining the same API
 - `[[key]]` in `Cargo.toml` indicates we're working with an array
   - a Rust project may have only one library, but may have multiple binaries
+- `App::app_data` can be used to pass application data around, making it accessible to requests
+  - e.g. if you want to share a connection to a database, it can be passed to `App::app_data`
+  - because we instantiate the app _inside_ `HttpServer::new`s closure, we will get a new `App` instance every time a new server is spawned - i.e. for each worker that `actix` spawns
+  - Everything inside `app_data` needs to be clonable, so that it's available within each process
+  - `PgConnection` does not implement `Clone`, so it can't be passed to `.app_data` as-is.
+How can we make a single instance available across threads?
+By using `std::sync::Arc`. `Arc` is _always_ clonable, regardless of what it contains
+  - But we can do better than that... `.app_data` can also receive an object wrapped in `actix_web::web::Data`, which is itself a wrapper for `Arc`.
+If data is wrapped in `Data` when passed to `.app_data`, the data becomes an extractor - the data can be extracted from each request

 #### Extractors